 Thanksgiving in the Bible is for both the sun-lit mountaintop and the deep, dark valley.
 Paul calls us to give thanks to God “in all circumstances” (1 Thess.
 5:18).
 We don’t wait until our faith is so full and strong that thanksgiving bursts at the seams, but we practice thanksgiving even when we’re fearful or worried because it’s part of how we set our eyes on God and cultivate faith in him.
 Thanksgiving is one of the key ways we push back against the full-court press from worry, fear, and anxiety.
 And King David is an example of how to give thanks to God.

 The Psalms prove especially helpful for seeing thanksgiving as a weapon against worry.
 Because the Psalms are so beautifully written, I think we sometimes imagine they must have been written from a serene cabin in the woods.
 But in reality, the psalmists crafted many of their words in the midst of danger, trials, and suffering.
 David penned a number of psalms when he was in the wilderness, running and hiding from enemies, abandoned, betrayed, hungry, thirsty, and weary.
 The Psalms in the wilderness were forged in the fire, not on a spiritual retreat.

 And while David does cry out to God and asks for help, he pairs his prayers for deliverance with thanksgiving; he give thanks to God.
-When David’s life is full of things that would cause worry by looking around, he intentionally looks up in thanksgiving.
+When David’s life is full of things that would cause worry by looking around, he would intentionally give thanks.
 He gives thanks to set his eyes and heart on God, who is much bigger than his enemies.
 Rather than being consumed with fear about circumstances, he gives thanks to the God ruling over those circumstances.
 It would be easy to be discouraged or overwhelmed and give up, or to throw all his energy into seeking control by devising a plan, but David’s response in trials is to practice thanksgiving.